CSCI-KNOX/CSCI-3753-PA1/README.md

 ```
         obj-m:=hellomodule.o
 ```
 Here `m` in `obj-m` means module and you are telling the compiler to create a module object named hellomodule.o as the result.
 To build the module you will build modules for the kernel, but also include your local directory.
-Enter the following command to compile the modules, `<source>` is where you put your kernel source, and `$PWD` adds your local directory with your module source.
+Enter the following command to compile the modules, `$PWD` adds your local directory with your module source.

 ```
-       make –C <source>/modules/$(uname -r)/build M=$PWD modules
+       make –C lib/modules/$(uname -r)/build M=$PWD modules
 ```
 You will see there is now a file named `hellomodule.ko`.
 This is the kernel module (.ko) object you will be inserting in the basic kernel image.

 ### 3.3 Install Module
 To insert the module, type the following command: